From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Datasets

-Subsequently, to facilitate research on LLM agent misuse, Andriushchenko et al. \cite{andriushchenko2024agentharm} introduce a new benchmark framework called AgentHarm.
-This benchmark includes 110 clearly defined harmful agent tasks (based on 110 core behaviors), forming a dataset of 440 tasks.
-The tasks span 11 harm categories, including fraud, cybercrime, self-harm, harassment, sexual content, copyright infringement, drug-related content, information leakage, hate speech, violence, and terrorism.
-In addition to assessing whether the model refuses harmful agent requests, high scores on AgentHarm also require jailbreak agents to maintain their functional capabilities post-attack to complete multi-step tasks.
-JBB-Behaviors \cite{chaojailbreakbench} is a component of the JailbreakBench benchmark, specifically designed to evaluate the safety and defense capability of LLMs under jailbreak attacks.
-The dataset includes 100 harmful behaviors and their corresponding 100 benign counterparts, covering categories such as harassment, malware, physical harm, financial harm, fraud, misinformation, adult content, privacy violations, misuse of expert advice, and government interference.
-The data sources include original contributions by the authors (55\%), TDC/HarmBench (27\%), and AdvBench (18\%).
-During construction, the researchers apply jailbreak methods such as PAIR, GCG, and JBC across multiple LLMs (e.g., Vicuna, Mistral, LLaMA) to generate jailbreak prompts and create matched benign behaviors for each harmful behavior, ensuring fair testing.
-This dataset provides a standardized evaluation framework for LLM safety research, enabling more systematic and reproducible comparisons across different attack and defense strategies.
+Subsequently, to facilitate research on LLM agent misuse, Andriushchenko et al. \cite{andriushchenko2024agentharm} introduce the AgentHarm benchmark, which includes 110 harmful agent tasks across 11 harm categories, such as fraud, cybercrime, and violence.
+The dataset, comprising 440 tasks, assesses whether models refuse harmful requests and whether jailbreak agents can still perform multi-step tasks post-attack.
+JBB-Behaviors \cite{chaojailbreakbench}, part of the JailbreakBench framework, evaluates LLM safety under jailbreak attacks.
+It includes 100 harmful and 100 benign behaviors across categories like harassment, fraud, and privacy violations.
+The dataset is generated using various jailbreak methods (PAIR, GCG, JBC) across multiple LLMs, providing a standardized framework for comparing LLM safety and defense capabilities in jailbreak scenarios.